Uhlmann and scalar Wilczek-Zee phases of degenerate quantum systems

 As a comparison, when $T\to 0$, we have $\beta\to \infty$ and $\chi\to 1$.
 Thus, Eq.~(\ref{thetaU2}) implies

 Therefore, this simple case shows a correspondence between the $T\rightarrow 0$ Uhlmann phase and the scalar WZ phase.

-Before proceeding further, we note that the behavior of the Uhlmann phase often signals finite-temperature topological phase transitions~\cite{Viyuela14, OurPRA21, Morachis_Galindo_2021}.
+Before proceeding further, we note that the Uhlmann phase can signal finite-temperature topological phase transitions~\cite{Viyuela14, OurPRA21, Morachis_Galindo_2021} with quantized jumps.
 At infinitely high temperatures, the density matrix becomes proportional to the identity matrix, implying $\rho \propto 1_4$ for a four-level system.
 As a result, any evolution of $\rho(t)$ along a loop in the parameter space effectively collapses to a single point, thereby rendering the Uhlmann phase trivial~\cite{OurPRA21}.
-Since $\lim_{T \to 0} \theta_{\text{U}} = \pi$, there must exist a critical temperature $T_c$ at which the Uhlmann phase undergoes a sudden jump, indicating a topological phase transition.
+Since $\lim_{T \to 0} \theta_{\text{U}} = \pi$, there must exist a critical temperature $T_c$ at which the Uhlmann phase undergoes a sudden jump, indicating a temperature-induced topological phase transition.
 For the simple case studied here, the critical temperature showing a jump of the Uhlmann phase emerges when $\cos(\pi \chi)=0$ or $\chi = 1/2$ since $0<\chi<1$ at finite temperatures, which yields $T_c\approx 0.75R$.
-To visualize the transition, we plot $\theta_{\text{U}}$ as a function of $T$ on a semi-logarithmic scale in Figure~\ref{Fig1}.
-As shown in the plot, the Uhlmann phase indeed jumps by a quantized value of $\pi$.
-The change in the Uhlmann phase indicates that below $T_c$, the final purification $W(\tau)$ is antiparallel to the initial purification $W(0)$ while above $T_c$, $W(\tau)$ becomes parallel to $W(0)$.